Covariant interpretation of proper infall times in Kerr spacetime

+In Newtonian gravity, angular momentum acts as a centrifugal barrier that opposes gravitational collapse and tends to increase infall times.
+Much of our physical intuition regarding gravitationally bound systems relies on this picture.
+In General Relativity, however, the interplay between energy, angular momentum, and spacetime curvature can substantially modify the dynamics of freely falling particles, particularly in strong-field regimes \citep{mtw1973gravitation,wald1984general,Carroll,Hartle}.
+Recent relativistic studies have emphasized that kinematics and motion can influence dynamical evolution in ways that differ qualitatively from Newtonian expectations.
+In cosmological contexts, for example, peculiar motions and relativistic energy fluxes can modify the growth and focusing properties of matter flows relative to the standard Newtonian picture \citep{Filippou_2021,TsapraziTsagas2020}.
+These results motivate the study of how relativistic rotation and motion affect characteristic dynamical timescales in strongly curved spacetimes.
+Rotating black-hole spacetimes therefore provide a natural setting in which to investigate how relativistic rotation influences infall dynamics and geodesic focusing.

-Test particles in curved spacetimes provide a clean and controlled setting in which such effects can be isolated and studied in detail.
-In particular, the Schwarzschild and Kerr solutions offer ideal laboratories to investigate the role of angular momentum in relativistic dynamics, without the additional complications introduced by hydrodynamics, radiation, or feedback processes \citep{schwarzschild,kerr1963,boyer-lind,carter,Chandrasekhar1983}.
-Previous studies have shown that rotation can significantly modify the local dynamics of infalling matter.
-For example, in the context of accretion flows onto rotating black holes, \cite{Das2007} demonstrated that the radial velocity of the flow can be enhanced for low specific angular momentum and high spin.
-These results already indicate that angular momentum in General Relativity does not always act as a purely repulsive agent, and that relativistic couplings between energy, angular momentum, and spacetime rotation can strengthen the effective gravitational pull under certain conditions.
+The Schwarzschild and Kerr solutions constitute ideal laboratories for such investigations, since they allow one to isolate purely relativistic effects without the additional complications associated with hydrodynamics, radiation, or feedback processes \citep{schwarzschild,kerr1963,boyer-lind,carter,Chandrasekhar1983}.
+Previous investigations have shown that rotation can significantly modify the dynamics of infalling matter and relativistic accretion flows \citep{Das2007}, suggesting that the role of angular momentum in General Relativity is more subtle than its Newtonian counterpart.

-In this work, we revisit this issue by studying the free fall of test particles in the Schwarzschild and Kerr spacetimes.
-Our goal is not to model realistic astrophysical systems, but rather to clarify, at a conceptual level, how relativistic angular--momentum couplings and frame dragging modify gravitational attraction relative to the Newtonian picture.
-Using an effective--potential approach, we identify well--defined regions of parameter space, spanned by $(r/M,\, a/L,\, E)$, in which the Kerr spacetime is locally more attractive or more repulsive, in an energetic sense, than Schwarzschild at the same radius.
-We then show how these local regimes combine along complete geodesic trajectories to either shorten or lengthen the total proper infall time toward selected representative radii.

-To place these results on a firm relativistic footing, we complement the heuristic effective--potential analysis with a fully covariant $1+3$ description of the dynamics.
-In particular, we interpret the differences in infall times in terms of the expansion and focusing properties of timelike geodesic congruences, as governed by the Raychaudhuri equation.
-This covariant viewpoint clarifies how black--hole rotation modifies the balance between kinematic focusing and tidal distortion, and provides a direct link between angular momentum, spacetime geometry, and characteristic collapse times.